Employer Sponsored

 You also need to meet the skills requirement, English language requirement and meet the health & character requirements.
 Besides, there needs to be the minimum salary on offer along with any caveat requirements to be met.
 The sponsoring employer must also undertake labour market testing and meet the Training Benchmark requirements (until the new Skilling Australians Fund (SAF) comes into effect).

-Three key steps involved in attaining an employer sponsored visa are:
+Three key steps involved in attaining an employer sponsored are:

 • Standard Business Sponsor

-Your sponsoring employer must have approval to sponsor you on the visa.
+Your sponsoring employer must have approval to sponsor you.
 Once approved the sponsor will generally be approved for 5 years duration.
 We work with your employer to obtain the approval and assist you with the entire application.

 • Nomination

-Your visa application will depend on whether which occupation list your occupation is listed on:
+Your application will depend on whether which occupation list your occupation is listed on:

 Short Term Skilled Occupation List (STSOL)

-If you are nominated for a TSS visa in an occupation on the STSOL, you will be granted a two-year TSS visa with the option of two further two-year visa renewals.
+If you are nominated for a TSS in an occupation on the STSOL, you will be granted a two-year TSS with the option of two further two-year renewals.

 Medium and Long-Term Strategic Skills List (MLTSSL)

-If you are nominated for a TSS visa in an occupation on the MLTSSL, you will be granted a four-year TSS visa.
-You will be eligible to transition to a permanent residence (PR) visa after completion of three years on your TSS visa, and if your employer is willing to nominate you for this visa.
+If you are nominated for a TSS in an occupation on the MLTSSL, you will be granted a four-year TSS.
+You will be eligible to transition to a permanent residence (PR) after completion of three years on your TSS, and if your employer is willing to nominate you for this.

 Employer Nomination Scheme